 Flexible, well connected, bright.
 Good floor plans.

-Floor plans play a key role in the search for an apartment or house.
+Floor plans with lots of thought behind them can greatly improve the quality of an apartment and therefore play a crucial role in the search for housing.
 Analysis tools can distinguish between good and bad floor plans.
 Find out what factors have an effect on floor plan quality and how to recognize a good floor plan.

 The quality of floor plans is measurable

 The floor plan is one of the most important decision-making criteria when searching for a property.
 These days, the various aspects of floor plan quality can be objectively assessed with the help of intelligent analysis tools and algorithms.
-In this way, good floor plans can be distinguished from bad ones using quantitatively recorded characteristics.
+In this way, good floor plans can be distinguished from bad ones using quantitatively recorded criteria.
 This makes it easier for buyers to compare properties.
-After all, floor plans affect the functionality of the property.
+After all, good floor plans can bring out more functionality from your home – depending on your needs.

 However, there is no such thing as the perfect floor plan, since people have different needs and wants in regards to habitable floor area.
 For example, families often value having a big kitchen, bright children's rooms, and sound-proof rooms.
-Young single earners, on the other hand, may care more about how well presented the property is and what the view is like.
+In contrast, for young, single-income individuals, the representative value of the home and the central location play a greater role.

 Residents have different requirements for floor plans

-Different weighting of internal property factors (expert opinion) for family and yuppie properties
+Different weighting of internal property factors (expert opinion) for family and single-person apartments

 Source: Archilyse, Credit Suisse